Skip to main content

 Direct IP Access uses pgBouncer for connection pooling and TLS termination.

-Internally, port 5432 is available without SSL.
+Internally, port 5432 is available without SSL (and port 5433 for reads in HA mode).
 Externally, connections are secured with TLS through pgBouncer (port 6432) before being routed to your PostgreSQL service.
+The read replica port is not available for external connections.

 Enable external access